-As you may know, I worked with the International Sivananda Yoga Vedanta Centres for 26 years and directed centres in New York, Toronto, London, New Delhi and the Himalayas.
+I worked with the International Sivananda Yoga Vedanta Centres for 26 years and directed centres in New York, Toronto, London, New Delhi and the Himalayas.
 Now I'm a free-lance yogi, based in London and (pre-lockdown) travelling frequently to teach.
 I also write books on various aspects of yoga that otherwise don’t receive much attention (click here to explore my books).

 In addition to having spent time in the Himalayas, focusing on my personal practice, I hold an MA in Traditions of Yoga and Meditation from SOAS (School of Oriental and African Studies), University of London.

 Before the lockdown, I frequently organised pilgrimages to India.
 I plan to return to doing this when we are able to travel again.

 I hope you will be in touch if you are interested in deepening your own practice, feel you need some personal mentoring and/or would like to find ways of living a more yogic lifestyle.

 Some preliminary suggestions for enhancing your yoga experience:

 - See your body and mind as a laboratory.
 Through your own practice, test what you have heard in classes and read in books.

 - Never stop practising - this is perhaps the most grievous mistake that many yoga teachers make.
 Be careful to not get so caught up in teaching and giving to your students that you forget the importance of recharging you own energy.

 - Become a living embodiment of your teaching.

 - PRACTICE - PRACTICE - and then PRACTICE some more.
 A good teacher always teaches from her own direct personal experience!